jgato/jgato/random_docs/ACM_and_RH_installations.md

 ## BareMetalOperator/Metal3

-The BMO provides the API for the BMH Resource, and Metal3 provides the logic for managing the BareMetal servers.
+The BareMetalOperator(BMO) provides the API for the BareMetalHost(BMH) Resource.
+Metal3 provides the logic for managing the BareMetal servers.

 ```yaml
 apiVersion: metal3.io/v1alpha1